 5.34.3 Potential Operational Requirements

+Void.

 5.35 Context Awareness to support network elasticity

 5.35.1 Description

 Context awareness could enable rapid network configuration and provide the expected experience for the multiple services/applications.

 Today’s UEs are typically implemented as smartphones.
 From hardware point of view, smartphones are equipped with variety of sensors such as accelerometer, gyroscope, magnetometer, barometer, proximity sensor, GPS and etc. In addition, they supports different kinds of connectivity technologies such Bluetooth, WIFI, NFC and etc. The information gathered by these sensors and connectivity technologies can be not only useful to the Apps installed in the smartphone but also to the networking technologies.
 Following examples can be considered: